pfeinsper/21b-indago-rfid-conformance-tester/docs-src/software.md

 - `sender_check_usedw` - Access the address that indicates how many packages are in the sender FIFO
 - `sender_check_fifo_full` - Access REG_STATUS to verify wether the FIFO is full or not
-- `sender_enable` - Access REG_SET to activate the peripheral Sender on the IP rfid
+- `sender_enable` - Access REG_SET to activate the peripheral Sender on the IP core
 - `sender_send_package` - Writes the package on the FIFO address
 - `sender_send_end_of_package` - Writes the EOP on the FIFO address
 - `sender_start_ctrl` - Access REG_SET to activate the sender controller with a pulse